ComradGamingMC/mScripts/README.md

-    Hands Up - Allows a player to put there hands up by press [X] KnightStickFix - Makes it so the knight stick is not a 1 Hit Kill NoGrip - Helps prevent people from Spam Jumping and running NoNPCDrop - Stops NPC's from dropping there weapons NOPDWanted - Makes it so people can not get wanted while in-city by local cops NOVehWeapon - Disable Weapons on Vehicles, Like Ardent, Lazer, Buzzard so people can still use the car just not the weapons
+    Hands Up - Allows a player to put there hands up by press [X] KnightStickFix - Makes it so the knight stick is not a 1 Hit Kill NoGrip - Helps prevent people from Spam Jumping and running NoLocalSirens - Disables the stupid sirens you hear in the background from Local PD Cars NoNPCDrop - Stops NPC's from dropping there weapons NOPDWanted - Makes it so people can not get wanted while in-city by local cops NOVehWeapon - Disable Weapons on Vehicles, Like Ardent, Lazer, Buzzard so people can still use the car just not the weapons